FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/WtGNS530-Fix-CDI-Milviz-C310/README.md

 This mod is not supported by Blackbird.

+# Change List

+Version 1.0.3 - Patch panel.cfg so GNS530 is chosen for pop-out
+              - Implemented User suggested change "controls_reactivity_scalar" for improved control sensitivity Version 1.0.2 - HSI GS indication improved

 ## Install

+1. Delete any earlier version from community
-1. Unzip WtGNS530-Fix-CDI-Milviz-C310.zip placing WtGNS530-Fix-CDI-Milviz-C310 into community folder
+2. Unzip WtGNS530-Fix-CDI-Milviz-C310.zip placing WtGNS530-Fix-CDI-Milviz-C310 into community folder
-2. This mod is only functional while flying the Blackbird C310R.
+3. This mod is only functional while flying the Blackbird C310R.

 ## Support